-Due to their small size enabling easy installation to existing structures (like sheds or roofs) and affordability the sensors were observed to be well suited to building a sensor network at densely populated urban area.
-The BC measurements have been conducted since 1970s and thus the used measurement techniques are relatively mature and well known, which helps in the data intepretationinterpretation significantly.
-However, still in the field study, several issues were observed.
-The performance of the dualspot correction should be evaluated before field campaigns for small scale sensors-that have the capability for this correction.
-Due to the small size and much lower flow rates the sensors show significant instability in the determination of the correction parameter k-with the available methods.
-In this study during the intercomparison measurements with the dualspot corrections were unstable in temperature and RH controlled environment.
-During deployment measurements changes in temperature caused additional errors in the measurements of the individual spots which were amplified by the dualspot correction.
+Due to their small size enabling easy installation to existing structures (like sheds or roofs) and affordability the sensors were observed to be well suited to building a sensor network at densely populatedin an urban area.
+The BC measurements have been conducted since 1970s and thus the used measurement techniques are relatively mature and well known, which helps in the data interpretation significantly.
+However, still in the field studyconditions, several issues were observed.
+The performance of the dualspot correction should be evaluated before field campaigns for small scale sensors that have the capability for this correction.
+Due to the small size and much lower flow rates the sensors show significant instability in the determination of the correction parameter k with the available methods.
+In this study during the intercomparison measurements with the dualspot corrections were unstable in temperature and RH-controlled environment.
+During 525 deployment measurements changes in temperature caused additional errors in the measurements of the individual spots which were amplified by the dualspot correction.
 This effect is especially important with sensors like the MA200 and MA350, which by default give the measurement result as the dualspot corrected data.

 Temperature changes significantly affected the measurements and provided a challenge in the deployment of the sensor network.
 Development of robust enclosures or deployment in locations that have stable or controlled temperature is needed.

-- 510 Alternatively, the environmental compensation developedused by DST the Observair sensors was observedseen to reduce the effect of changes in temperature.
-Due to the unfortunate circumstances changes.
-Unfortunately, the Observair sensors are not being produced as of DSTs untimely cease the end of operations2023.
-Therefore, a suggestion is made that the environmental compensation utilized by the Observair and outlined in Caubel, Cados and Kirchstetter et al. (2018) could be applied to as a measurement method to the data via post-processing or implemented to other sensors by manufacturers as a - 515 solution to the temperature artifacts.
-Please note that in the publication Caubel et al. (2018) the name Aerosol Black Carbon Detector (ABCD) is used, which is the academic prototype of the Observair sensor.
+Alternatively, the environmental compensation used by the Observair sensors was seen to reduce the effect of temperature changes.
+Unfortunately, the Observair sensors are not being produced as of the end of 2023.
+Therefore, a suggestion is made that the environmental compensation utilized by the Observair and outlined in Caubel et al. (2018) could be applied as a measurement method to the data via post-processing or implemented to other sensors by manufacturers as a solution to the temperature artifacts.
+Please note that in the publication Caubel et al. (2018) the name Aerosol Black Carbon Detector 535 (ABCD) is used, which is the academic prototype of the Observair sensor.

-The wind analysis shows the potential of It was observed that a dense sensor network could be utilized in sourceapportionment of BC in urban areas.
-This allows the identification of major sources of combustion-based particles or areas and times where the particles are especially prevalent.
+It was observed that a dense sensor network could be utilized in source apportionment of BC in urban areas.
+This allows the identification of major sources of combustion based particles or areas and times where the particles are especially prevalent.
 This information can be used in the urban planning, emission regulations, policy making and emission mitigation for such areas to reduce adverse impacts of BC.